rcarver/config/README.md

 ## Goals

 * Simple and minimal interface and implementation.
 No magic.
+(MC: What do you mean by no magic?
+Patterns seem like they could pretty quickly turn into magic with their ability to cascade changes to places you didn't expect)
 * A clear and obvious way to do things.
 * An API and supporting tools that naturally reduces errors.
 * Useful information when things do go wrong.